#Using Jupyter notebook on QueryPie

 3. Execute SQL

-Once you successfully import the tables, run a simple SQL to check out the data.
-All data in the tables can be viewed at once through the SQL statements below:
+Once you have successfully imported the tables, run a simple SQL to check the data.
+You can get a birds-eye view of all the data in the tables through the following SQL statements:

 SELECT * FROM confirmed_df; SELECT * FROM deaths_df; SELECT * FROM recoveries_df;

 4. Run Jupyter

 So let's take that dataset and start fully visualizing it.
 You can click Run Jupyter to send the results of the query to the notebook, but before that, make sure to set the Jupiter notebook path.
 If Python is already installed, check and anchor the version.
 For the notebook directory, you can either create a new one or specify the path with the existing notebook file (.ipynb).

 Next, you can set up QueryPie Jupyter in the Jupyter List, and then import the above received ipynb file ( Coronavirus_Visualization_Prediction.ipynb ).
 Here, each variable name is the same as the table name. (ex. confirmed_df, deaths_df, recoveries_df)

 Run the results from the three tables and call the route from the notebook to run jupyter, as shown below.
 You're all set!

 Let's break down the data in Jupyter Notebook.